Hostile Intruder/Active Shooter

 - Keep people calm and quiet.

-- After securing the room, people should be positioned out of sight and behind items that might offer additional protection-walls, desks, file cabinets, bookshelves, etc.
+- Position people out of sight and behind items that might offer additional protection-walls, desks, file cabinets and bookshelves.

-- Put something between you and the assailant.
+- Put something between you and the threat.

-- Consider trying to escape, if you know where the assailant is and there appears to be an escape route immediately available to you.
+- Consider trying to escape, if you know where the threat is and there appears to be an escape route immediately available to you.

 - If in doubt, find the safest area available and secure it the best way that you can.